lencap/awsinfo/README.md

 ## Installation
 The prefer installation method is with [Homebrew](https://brew.sh):
-  * `brew untap lencap/tools && brew tap lencap/tools` to grab the lastes formula
+  * `brew untap lencap/tools && brew tap lencap/tools` to grab the lastest formula.
   * `brew install lencap/tools/awsinfo`

 Alternatively, you can compile and install manually: